mekowalski/react-videos-app/NOTES.md

 [x] Create boilerplate for SearchBar component and show text input [x] Pull Semantic UI for aesthetics

-[] Setup Youtube API: make request and display video list on the screen
+[x] Setup Youtube API: make request and display video list on the screen [] Write code in `youtube.js` to make use of KEY and send API request over to youtube